Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Panel Multinomial Choice Model

-\emph{does not} imply $\g_{j,t,s}\left(\ol{\X},\ul{\X}\right)\geq0$ in the converse direction.
-This breaks the equivalence built into the maximum-score criterion function.
-As a result, we can no longer aggregate $Q_{j,t,s}$ and $Q_{j,s,t}$ into a unified representation as in \eqref{eq:Crit_MaxScore}.

-Hence, our population criterion function is a generalization of the maximum-score criterion functions to multi-index settings, where the lack of equivalence as described above leads to a key difference in the criterion functions, and consequently a different approach of estimation, which will be discussed in the next section.
+\emph{does not} imply $\g_{\tJ,ts}\left({\bf x}_{ts}\right)\geq0$ in the converse direction.
+This breaks the ``if-and-only-if'' relationship that the maximum-score criterion function in \citet{manski1985semiparametric,manski1987semiparametric} is built upon.
+Thus, the maximum-score estimator does not generalize to multi-index settings.
+The lack of ``if-and-only-if'' relationship in the multi-index setting leads to a key difference in the criterion functions, and consequently a different estimation approach.
+Importantly, while the original maximum score criterion and estimator cannot be generalized to multi-index settings, our procedure can be applied under a general econometric framework characterized by \emph{multi-index single-crossing} conditions, which we introduce in Section \ref{sec:Ext_MMIM}.